Nuhser/modify_mobs/README.md

 # Modify Mobs

 ### by Nuhser

 <br>

 **Requires [nuhser_core](https://github.com/Nuhser/nuhser_core "Nuhser_Core") to be installed first!**

-With this mod, you can modify mobs by renaming them with a name tag, for example, to mute them. the following names are possible:
+With this mod, you can modify mobs by renaming them with a name tag, for example, to mute them.
+The following names are possible:

 To mute a mob you can rename it to `!silent`.
 Naming it `!not silent` will unmute it again.